How to Set Up Flow Shortcuts for iPhone

 Action Button — guided setup (iPhone 15 Pro and later)

-After you complete a few dictations totaling 50+ words on a compatible device, a "Flow faster with a shortcut" card appears in the keyboard.
-Once you dismiss it, the keyboard card won't reappear.
-A similar card can also appear on the Flow home screen, where it may show up to 3 times.
+After you've dictated at least 50 words across 3 successful dictations on a compatible device, a "Flow faster with a shortcut" card may appear in the keyboard.
+Once dismissed, the keyboard card won't reappear.
+A similar card can also appear on the Flow home screen up to 3 times, after you reach 500 cumulative words.

-Test the shortcut by dictating into the in-app test field that appears.
-Tap Skip to bypass testing.
+6. Test the shortcut by dictating into the in-app test field that appears.

 Action Button — manual setup (iPhone 15 Pro and later)